School Bus Safety

 - never smoke, eat or drink on the school vehicle;

-- keep books and parcels on their lap and keep aisles clear at all times;
+- keep backpacks on their lap and keep aisles clear at all times;

 - open windows only with driver’s permission and keep hands, feet, arms and head inside the school vehicle;